jina-ai/agentchain/README.md

 Here is how AgentChain can help by chaining different agents together:
 1. Use `MultiModalAgent` (`Blip2`, `Whisper`) to handle input from various modalities (text, image, audio, webcam), making it easier for customers to ask questions and make requests in a natural way.
 2. Use `SearchAgent` (`Google Search API`, `Wikipedia API`) to provide information about products or services, such as specifications, pricing, and availability.
-3. Use `CommsAgent` (`TwilloMessenger`) to communicate with customers via messaging platforms, providing support and answering questions in real-time.
+3. Use `CommsAgent` (`TwilioMessenger`) to communicate with customers via messaging platforms, providing support and answering questions in real-time.
 4. Use `ToolsAgent` (`Math`) to perform calculations related to discounts, taxes, or shipping costs, helping customers make informed decisions about their purchases.
 5. Use `MultiModalAgent` (`Coqui`) to generate natural-sounding responses and hold more complex conversations, providing a personalized and engaging experience for customers.